 In the event that we propose to sell our business we may disclose your personal information to potential purchasers for the purpose of them conducting due diligence investigations.
 Any such disclosure will be made in confidence and it will be a condition of that disclosure that no personal information will be used or disclosed by them.
 In the event that a sale of our business is effected, we may transfer your personal information to the purchaser of the business.
 As a client you will be advised of any such transfer.

-Your personal information is generally held in your client file and is also held in our computer database.
+Your personal information is generally held in your client file and is also held in our electronic database.

 We will at all times seek to ensure that the personal information collected and held by us is protected from misuse, loss, unauthorised access, modification or disclosure.